the-data-center/Who-Lives/WhoLivesMarkdown.md

 percent of adults 25 and older had at least a bachelor’s degree in 2023 — higher than the U.S. average of 36 percent, and up from 26 percent in 2000.
 The Jefferson Parish share of adults with a bachelor’s degree is 30 percent up from 21 percent in 2000.
-Overall the share of adults with a bachelor’s degree in Metro New Orleans from 22 to 35 percent — just short of the national average of 36 percent.
+Overall, the share of adults with a bachelor’s degree in Metro New Orleans from 22 to 35 percent — just short of the national average of 36 percent.